turbot/steampipe-plugin-azure/docs/index.md

 }
 ```

 Each connection is implemented as a distinct [Postgres schema](https://www.postgresql.org/docs/current/ddl-schemas.html).
 As such, you can use qualified table names to query a specific connection:

 ```sql
 select * from azure_sub_1.azure_subscription
 ```

-Alternatively, can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/using-steampipe/managing-connections#setting-the-search-path):
+Alternatively, you can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/using-steampipe/managing-connections#setting-the-search-path):

 ```sql
 select * from azure_subscription
 ```

-You can multi-account connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
+You can create multi-subscription connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
 Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection:

 ```hcl
 connection "azure_all" {